ianmorgan/graph-store/docs/standards.md

 The following are recommended as default rules:

-* if code indicates an authorisation problem process as appropriate (for example redirect to login page)
+* if the status code indicates an authorisation problem process as appropriate (for example redirect to login page)
 * if not 500 or 200 fail with any appropriate logging
 * if 500 fail, logging errors collections
 * if 200 with errors fail, logging errors collections (so default is to aggressively reject any partial response)